Libya peace talks in Moscow fall short of ceasefire deal

 Haftar’s troops have not been able to breach Tripoli’s defences but have in recent weeks made some small progress with help from Russian mercenaries, residents say.
 That has pushed Turkey, which has business interests in the country, to deploy soldiers to Libya to help the Tripoli government.

-Russia and Turkey have turned into important players in Libya, joining Arab countries such as Egypt or the UAE which have filled a void left by Western powers showing little interest in the OPEC producer since 2011.

-Additional reporting by Alexander Marrow, Polina Ivanova and Anton Kolodazhnyy in Moscow, Andreas Rinke in Berlin, by Ulf Laessing and Aidan Lewis, by Tuvan Gumrukcu and Ece Toksabay in Ankara and by Ahmed Elumami in Tripoli, Writing by Andrew Osborn and Ulf Laessing, Editing by William Maclean and Timothy Heritage
+Additional reporting by Alexander Marrow, Polina Ivanova and Anton Kolodazhnyy in Moscow, Andreas Rinke in Berlin, by Ulf Laessing and Aidan Lewis, by Tuvan Gumrukcu and Ece Toksabay in Ankara and by Ahmed Elumami in Tripoli, Writing by Andrew Osborn and Ulf Laessing, Editing by William Maclean, Timothy Heritage and Himani Sarkar